 5) Get help.

-This is so unfortunate, because depression is treatable.
-Advances in therapy now give us many new tools to help people understand, manage and recover from depression.
+You don’t have to live with depression!
+Therapists have tools and training to help you manage, recover, and feel more alive.
 Struggling with emotions is human, not a character flaw.
 There is no shame in admitting you need help.

 Talking with an experienced, professional therapist or mental health professional can open new doors to treatment options and healing approaches.
 Your hardship need not become a life sentence.
 Treatment can help you find new meaning and richness in your life.